jilavsky/SAXS_IgorCodeDocs/docs/source/Nika/Main.rst

 Nika can load number of different **Image types** - aka: file formats, file types - usually well described by file extension (e.g., tif).
 These are selected by "**Image type**" popup menu in top right corner.
 If appropriate file type is not found in the “Image type” popup menu, you will have to contact me so I can develop and add appropriate loader for your specific data.
 Note, that most data formats are binary data with some header, and if you can get description of your data format you can often use General Binary reader.

 Select appropriate type of data you have and then push “Select data path” button, dialog is presented, in which path to folder on the hard drive containing 2D images is selected.
-FInd the local path to data using this standard Igor dialog. and push OK when done.
+Find the local path to data using this standard Igor dialog. and push OK when done.

 NOTE the “**Calibrated 2D data**?” checkbox.
-If selected, Nika expects 2D calibrated data – fully normalized and corrected data provided as one of the 2D formats, basically 2D image of Intensity, Q (vector), and uncertainity.
+If selected, Nika expects 2D calibrated data – fully normalized and corrected data provided as one of the 2D formats, basically 2D image of Intensity, Q (vector), and uncertainty.
 Number of options is being current developed, the code currently handles EQSAXS (ORNL) and canSAS/Nexus.
 This part is under heavy development at this time, expect changes…

 When valid path is selected, the Igor will check the folder and list all files of appropriate type (assuming the files have extensions) in the ListBox below the button.

 Here user can select one files, more files (by holding down shift key on Windows) and continuing selection (using the two pull down menus below the list Box)…

 Note, that from Nika ver.
-1.66 Listoboxes have right click actions and users can refresh content and perform some functions from right click.
+1.66 Listboxes have right click actions and users can refresh content and perform some functions from right click.

 Use the “Match” field to mask the file names with Regular expression.
 To match part of the name, just use the string needed - so matching samples with \_15s in name, just add \_15s in the field.
 Regular expressions are very powerful, read on line how to use them.